jonigata/porot/README.md

 Major modification from retwis-rb
 ---------------------------------

- * use public redis binding instead of rubyredis.rb
+ * Use public redis binding instead of rubyredis.rb.

 Requirements
 ------------